Whirlpool Cabrio, Maytag Bravos, & Kenmore Oasis Repair Guide

 The Whirlpool Cabrio, Maytag Bravos, and Kenmore Oasis washing machines are three cosmetically different versions of the same appliance that was developed by the New Zealand appliance company, Fisher & Paykel.

 My first encounter with this washing machine design was at Whirlpool repair training in San Diego California just before the washer was introduced.
 I was immediately impressed with the simplicity of its design and the ease diagnosis and repair.
-Now that a few years have passed since this washer's introduction, it has become more apparent that the control board of this washing machine is fairly prone to failure, also the customer feed back concerning the washer's ability to clean clothes is mixed.
+Now that a few years have passed since this washer's introduction, it has become more apparent that the control board of this washing machine is fairly prone to failure.
+The washer's main sub seal is also common to leak, leading to rusted and loud spin bearings.
+The customer feed back concerning the washer's ability to clean clothes is mixed.

-Because of its huge wash capacity and simple mechanical design I highly recommend this washer style as a good energy saving washer alternative to the much more problematic frontloading washing machine designs with two control boards and complicated inner mechanics.
+Because of its huge wash capacity and simple mechanical design I highly recommend this washer style as a good energy saving washer alternative to the much more problematic front loading washing machine designs with at least two control boards and complicated inner washer mechanics.
 However, impeller models are probably best used in light duty cleaning situations.
 If you are an auto mechanic or farmer you may want to buy an agitator model.

 Even though your washing machine may have a bleach dispenser that doesn't mean you must use it!
 Bleach and bleach vapors greatly contribute to washing machine rust and corrosion.
 If you want your washer to last as long as possible use a plastic tub or something similar to bleach clothing, then rinse with cold water to avoid bleach vapors.